An integrated approach to wellbeing

 In the quantum universe your mind, body and emotions are not separate.
 Why should your therapist, bodyworker and wellness coach be?

-Camilla is more than an educator, more than a therapist, more than a bodyworker, and in a necessary way, all three together, without separation.
+I am more than an educator, more than a therapist, more than a bodyworker, and in a necessary way, all three together without separation.
 Of course, there's a body story to that evolution.
-When in her 30s teaching feminist cultural and media studies at Carnegie Mellon University, Camilla tripped down a rabbit hole into ill health when a conventional dentist drilled a cracked mercury amalgam filling, exposing her to toxic mercury vapor.
-Falling in a downward spiral, for a moment in time she thought she might be crazy.
-Instead she landed in the hospital with an ovarian tumor, and realized she wasn't crazy, she was physically ill.
+When in my 30s teaching feminist cultural and media studies and discourse analysis at Carnegie Mellon University, I tripped down a rabbit hole into ill health when a conventional dentist drilled a cracked mercury amalgam filling, exposing me to toxic mercury vapor.
+Falling in a downward spiral, for a moment in time I thought I might be crazy.
+Instead I landed in the hospital with an ovarian tumor, and realized I wasn't crazy, I was physically ill.

 Survival instinct kicked in.
-Like Ulysses sailing far away from home, she ventured beyond the world of the university to embark on a decade-long search for a more holistic education she seemed to be missing—one that integrated mind, body and emotions equally.
-She walked the healing path with mindbody pioneer Ilana Rubenfeld, inventor of the Rubenfeld Synergy Method®, a hands-on somatic-emotional release therapy.
-She studied Vedic meditation and Ayurveda with Dr. Deepak Chopra.
-She learned mercury detox with chemist Dr. Christopher Shade and body electronics with Dr. Doug Morrison.
-She dove deep into west LA power yoga, and journeyed on sacred plant medicine with a community of shaman.
+Like Ulysses sailing far away from home, I ventured beyond the world of the university to embark on a decade-long search for a more holistic education I seemed to be missing—one that integrated mind, body and emotions equally.
+I walked the healing path with mindbody pioneer Ilana Rubenfeld, inventor of the Rubenfeld Synergy Method®, a hands-on method of somatic-emotional therapy and psychophysical education.
+I learned Meditation and Ayurveda with Dr. Deepak Chopra.
+I learned mercury detox with chemist Dr. Christopher Shade and body electronics with Dr. Doug Morrison.
+I dove deep into west LA power yoga with Bryan Kest, and journeyed on sacred plant medicine with a community of shaman.
 All the while connecting the dots to the social and cultural causes of our collective ill-ease.

-And so it was that Camilla became an educator who talks to the mind, heart and body simultaneously.
+And so it was that I became an educator who talks to the mind, heart and body simultaneously.
 A bodyworker who helps people process their emotions and observe their thoughts.
 And a therapist who talks and touches.
-She coaches clients to self-regulate their thoughts with meditation, their health with healing foods and herbs, and their emotions by detoxing their liver, kidneys, colon and mouth.
-And she helps people change habitual and repetitive thoughts, emotions and behaviors that cause ill health and unhappiness, guiding them to re-pattern bodymindsets that are less than healthy and adaptive.
+I coach people to self-regulate their thoughts with meditation, their health with healing foods and herbs, and their emotions by detoxing waste and toxins from their liver, kidneys, colon and mouth.
+And I help people change habitual and repetitive thoughts, emotions and behaviors that cause ill health and unhappiness, guiding them to re-pattern unhealthy bodymindsets until they are healthy and adaptive.

-Today, Camilla's mission as a self-care activist and somatic therapist is to evolve wellness education, therapy and bodywork.
-She writes wellness books that teach functional self-care, publishes theories of the acoustic bodymind, and meets clients where they are in their healing journey—helping them embrace whatever healing crisis they're facing in order to become more adaptive, happy and healthy again.
+Today, my mission as a self-care advocate and somatic-emotional therapist is to contribute to the evolution of education, therapy and bodywork.
+I write wellness books that teach functional self-care literacy, publish articles on body psychotherapy and somatic psychology, and meet clients where they are in their healing journey—helping them embrace whatever healing crisis they're facing in order to become more adaptive, happy and healthy again.